mabre/latex-exam-grading-table-scanner/README.md

 ### Running the tool

-You need a video file with the exam cover pages, or a connected video camera.

 Run
 ```
 python detect_points.py test/resources/VID_20240923_102406.mp4 /tmp/points.xlsx 9,7,13,12,4,7,12,26
 ```

-Several video file formats are supported.
+The input file may be one of:
-Use an integer as file path to select the 0th, 1st etc. camera; use q to stop recording.
+- an integer as file path to select the 0th, 1st etc. connected video camera; use q to stop recording (interactive mode, recommended)
+  - Set the input resolution in `constants.py` to a resolution supported by your camera.
+- a video file; several video file formats are supported (good if your laptop is not powerful enough to record and process at the same time)
+- a glob pattern like "coverpages*.jpg" with individual files to be recognized (good for evaluating the model)
+  - note that this mode assumes that only one cover page per student number is present
+  - remember that you must escape * in the shell

 The tool will:
 1. Look for all video frames with a qr code and all aruco markers.